GetanehT/Quiz/readme.md

 1. Adds an event listener for the DOMContentLoaded event to call loadQuestion when the page has finished loading.

+### Bug Summary

+* Bug: Score Button Increment Issue
+* Description: Initially, the scoring button in the quiz was adding to the score with every click, leading to unintentional score increments when users clicked the button multiple times.

+* Solution
+The issue was resolved by adjusting the scoring logic to ensure that the score increases only when the correct conditions are met, avoiding unintended increments with each button click.
+This fix ensures that scores are awarded appropriately for each question in the quiz.

 File Structure